ptr727/DWSpectrum-LSIO/README.md

 # DW Spectrum IPVMS Docker

-[DW Spectrum IPVMS](https://digital-watchdog.com/productdetail/DW-Spectrum-IPVMS/) is the US version of [Network Optix Nx Witness VMS](https://www.networkoptix.com/nx-witness/).
+[DW Spectrum IPVMS](https://digital-watchdog.com/productdetail/DW-Spectrum-IPVMS/) is the US branded version of [Network Optix Nx Witness VMS](https://www.networkoptix.com/nx-witness/).
 The docker configuration is based on the [NetworkOptix Docker](https://bitbucket.org/networkoptix/nx_open_integrations/src/default/docker/) project.
 The base image is [LinuxServer Ubuntu](https://hub.docker.com/r/lsiobase/ubuntu), where we can specify the UID, GID, and TZ, allowing is to run as non-root, and using the correct user rights for mapped data volumes.
 The systemd removal modifications, and adoption for LSIO, is based on [The Home Repot NxWitness Docker](https://github.com/thehomerepot/nxwitness) project.